 As I mentioned, Lake is a very demanding course.
 It sounds like most members prefer playing Ocean a lot more often because it’s much less brutal.
 On paper, it doesn’t seem like it should be so difficult.
 There’s only one fairway bunker on the course.
 There are many less trees than there used to be.
 There are no water hazards and only a few holes where OB comes into play.
 You aren’t likely to lose any balls here (unless they have the rough ready for a big tournament) or rack up penalty strokes of any kind.

 Yet, this course is a beast from 1-18.
 There are only three par-5s, so that skews the total yardage some.
 Two of the par-5s (1st and 17th) are fairly gettable.
 The other one, well, not so much.
 The 16th stretches out to 609 yards from the tips (579 blues, 562 whites).
-It is a big sweeping dogleg right and it just seems to go on forever.
+It is a big sweeping dogleg left and it just seems to go on forever.

 Most of the greens at Olympic are elevated and very well-protected by deep bunkers and false fronts.
 You aren’t going to be running many balls up onto these greens, yet you really don’t want to be above the hole if you fly it too far.
 Also, the fairway turf and rough is pretty soft.
 You are right by the ocean and blue skies are a rarity (especially mid-summer in this part of San Francisco), so everything stays quite green and moist.
 Drives don’t provide a ton of roll-out.